julienetie/lambdascript/lambdascript.md

 Fallthrough entails the sequential execution of subsequent CaseClause blocks until encountering a break, return, or throw statement.
 If this behavior is undesired, any of these control keywords can be utilized to terminate the flow.
 Additionally, break statements can be employed with labels to manage flow within nested switch statements.

-In the context of Decoupled JavaScript, fallthrough is perceived as a valuable feature.
+In the context of LambdaScript, fallthrough is perceived as a valuable feature.

 #### 2.2.2 Enforce Single Quotes